samuele-mattiuzzo/dash-tracker/training.md

     - 3 sets of lizard/half-pidgeon poses, legs up the wall, 3x10 inner/outer rotation each arm

 Note:
-  - conditioning is very important, do 2x week
+  - conditioning is very important, save at least 1x sessions per week for them
   - do 1 exercise per type after climbing sessions, for muscle balance, not strength/hypertrophy
   - lower body mobility extremely important, do 1 stretch + legs up the wall every day
 ```